vzbrunstad/django-associations/readme.md

 ## Release 0: IMDB Example
 You will create simple schema for the website [IMDB](http://imdb.com) which catalogs movies and actors.
+Inside the `imdb` folder, you have `imdb` as a project and `moviedb` is the app.

-This schema includes three models:
+This schema should account for three models:
 * Actor
 * Role
 * Movie